 4 MARCH 2026

-Title Endoscopy in Hereditary GI Cancers Workshop
+Title Endoscopy Workshop

-Details Date: 4th March 2026
+Details Date: 4 March 2026

-Time: 0930hrs to 1230hrs
+Time: 0900hrs to 1200hrs

 Format This workshop will combine didactic lectures, case-based discussions, and interactive sessions to ensure active learning and practical application of endoscopy and surgical concepts in the field of hereditary GI cancers.